malmostad/sitevision_assets/README.md

 The dependencies defined in `package.json` will be installed in `node_modules`i the projects root.
 That directory is excluded in the `.gitignore` file from being committed with Git so you need to run the `npm install` command again if you switch to another local machine.
 To update the dependencies later, run `npm update`.

+Install ruby and run the following command to install sass:

+$ gem install sass

 ## Development
 During development, it is in the `src` directory you are working.
 You want the asset files to be re-compiled automatically whenever you make changes to the source code.
 Use the Grunt `watch` task available in the project: